 The board of directors, comprised currently of six men, exercises governing responsibility for the network and works with the executive director to set vision and direction for the network.
 The executive director provides the specific leadership to execute the vision and and mobilize the staff.

-What is the relationship of authority between SN and the local church?
+What is the relationship of authority between Sojourn Network and the local church?

-How does SN provide supplemental avenues of care, support, and training for its pastors?
+How does Sojourn Network provide supplemental avenues of care, support, and training for its pastors?

 Once a pastor or church planter works through either the church planting assessment process or the church adoption process (for existing churches), they now have full access to our suite of programs and services for pastoral care, support, and training.
 These include:

 Are Sojourn Network churches required to give back to the network?
 If so, how much?
 How often?

 Yes.
 Network churches joyfully give 4% of either their annual budgets or their actual giving.
 In most cases, the church gives monthly, but churches can also give quarterly or a one-time annual gift of their entire pledge.

 How does Sojourn Network serve multisite churches?

 Almost a full one-fourth of our churches are now multisite in some form.
 Local pastors have full access to all the programs and activities that the network is already doing to serve pastors (listed above), but we do offer a few additional services to these churches: